Mutual visibility in Moore graphs and $(d,2)$-graphs with defect: Abstract

 \section{Abstract}

 The concept of mutual visibility in a graph encodes combinatorial information about vertex subsets with prescribed visibility properties and serves as a useful algebraic invariant.
-In this paper, we study the visibility properties of some Moore graphs of diameter 2, with emphasis on the Petersen and Hoffman–Singleton graphs.
-We first compute the visibility polynomial of the Petersen graph explicitly by analyzing its structural features in relation to the strong regularity of the graph.
-For the Hoffman–Singleton graph, we establish an upper bound of 20 on its visibility number, and subsequently employ an integer programming approach to prove that this bound is tight.
-As a corollary, we deduce that the maximum size of an induced matching in the Hoffman–Singleton graph is 10.
-These results demonstrate how visibility polynomials can be computed for extremal graphs of high symmetry, and how algebraic and optimization techniques can be combined to determine precise visibility parameters in complex graph families.
+In this paper, we derive algebraic conditions for the mutual-visibility number of $(d,2)$-graphs with non-negative defect.
+We then determine this parameter for $(d,2,-2)$-graphs for $d=3$ and $4$, and establish an upper bound for $d=5$.
+In the case $\delta=0$, that is, for Moore graphs of diameter $2$, we focus on the Hoffman--Singleton graph.
+We establish an upper bound of $20$ for its mutual-visibility number and subsequently employ an integer programming approach to show that this bound is tight.
+As a corollary, we deduce that the maximum size of an induced matching in the Hoffman--Singleton graph is $10$.